iqss-research/2k1-in-silico/README.md

 Please see our paper “<a target="_blank" href="https://garyking.org/2k1">Statistical Intuition Without Coding (or Teachers)</a>”.
 The paper and our app parallels some of the core, model-based content of <a target="_blank" href="https://projects.iq.harvard.edu/gov2001/">Gov 2001</a>, the first course in the Harvard Government Department's social science methods sequence (taught for many years by <a target="_blank" href="http://garyking.org">Gary King</a>).
 All the lectures, videos, and many other teaching materials, including this app, are available for other instructors and students to use in their courses as well from the course website, <a target="_blank" href="https://projects.iq.harvard.edu/gov2001/">j.mp/G2001</a>, many parts of which are linked to in the tooltips in the app.
 (Thanks to generations of Gov2001 students for helping us improve the ideas behind this app.) <a target="_blank" href="https://youtu.be/qs2uCuDL2OQ?t=2416">This lecture video</a> gives an overview of the course.

-To learn more about 2K1-in-Silico, to send comments or suggestions, or to contribute to this open source package, see the <a target="_blank"  href = "https://projects.iq.harvard.edu/2k1-in-silico/home">app's website</a>.
+To learn more about 2K1-in-Silico, to send comments or suggestions, or to contribute to this open source package, see the <a target="_blank"  href = "https://github.com/iqss-research/2k1-in-silico">app's GitHub repository</a>.

 ## Running 2k1-in-Silico